sxyazi/go-collection/README.md

   </details>

-- Set: Sets the value of the specified key in the dict
+- `Set` sets the value of the specified key in the map

   <details>
   <summary>Examples</summary>